 Deep blue see

 Twilight Blue is dark enough to have some visual drama, but not too dark as to lose that effect.
 It reminds me of the waters of the Adriatic Sea off of Croatia, or the bottom of a fancy resort pool; just the mental image of those scenes is already relaxing.
-Of course, if this isn't your jam, Amazon has several other colors in the Fire 7 (9th Gen) palette that you may like better, such as traditional Black, a rosy Plum, and an herbal Sage.
-All very earthy tones to get out of the way of your Fire 7 experience.
+Of course, if this isn't your jam, Amazon has several other colors in the Fire Hd 8 (10th Gen) palette that you may like better, such as traditional Black, a rosy Plum, and a glacial White.
+All very calming tones to get out of the way of your Fire HD 8 experience.

-If you want a tranquil, relaxing color for your tablet, then the Twilight Blue hue is for you.
+If you want a calm, relaxing color for your tablet, then the Twilight Blue hue is for you.